Parking Regulations for Hanover Crescent Enclosure

 Permit replacement

 The Committee will issue a new Permit at the appropriate charge in the event of the loss, or damage beyond use, of permits.
-Frequent loss of a Visitor Permit in a 12 month period may, at the Committee’s discretion, cause the resident to lose their ‘right’ to a Permit for three months.
+Frequent loss of a Visitor Permit in a 12 month period may, at the Committee’s discretion, cause the resident to lose their ‘right’ to a Permit.
+If a new Permit is issued and the original Permit is subsequently found it should be returned to the Committee.

 Permit renewal